StanJulia/Stan.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version will be kept as the Github branch Stan-j0.3-v0.1.0
+This version will be kept as the Github branch Stan-j0.3-v0.1.1

 ## What's new

+### Version 0.1.1

+Minor updates:

+1. Stores Stan's input & output files in a subdirectory of the working directory.
+2. Fixed handling of adapt, update and thin when passed in through Stanmodel().

 ### Version 0.1.0